A Linearized Approach to Radial-Velocity Extraction. II: Shot-Noise-Limited Precision via Spectral Factorization: Acknowledgements

 \section{Acknowledgements}

 We thank Lily L.~Zhao for valuable comments and for sharing the EXPRES data, and Yinan~Zhao and Xavier~Dumusque for providing the SOAP simulations.
 We are also grateful to Sagi~Ben-Ami, Eran~O.~Ofek, and Avishay~Gal-Yam for their advice and support.
+We thank the anonymous referee for the helpful advice.

 This research is supported by the Israeli Council for Higher Education (CHE) via the Weizmann Data Science Research Center, and by a research grant from the Estate of Harry Schutzman.
 SS acknowledge support from the European Research Council for the ERC Advanced Grant [101054731].
 SS was supported by the Benoziyo Prize Postdoctoral Fellowship at the Weizmann Institute of Science, where the majority of this research was carried out.
 BZ is supported by a research grant from the Willner Family Leadership Institute for the Weizmann Institute of Science.